kenesu-h/sys-hidplus/client/client-rs/README.md

 abstracting controller polling.
 - Polling is event-driven and single-threaded as opposed to being multi-threaded.
 This may have unintended side-effects, but so far it's doing okay.
+- Unfortunately, the client itself isn't as universally accessible since building it via Cargo only makes it runnable for the OS that did so; a client executable built on Windows will only work on Windows, Linux for Linux, etc. Luckily, Rust is somewhat easy to install thanks to methods like `rustup`.

 ## Things that don't work and/or are still a mystery to me
 - Sideways joy-cons don't work.
 I'm not sure what the reason is, but this also happened with the